microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 }
 ```

-See `./data_dictionary` for more details on how the data dictionary is structured and ways to automatically generate it.
+See `./data_dictionary` for more details on how the data dictionary is structured and ways to **automatically generate it**.

 ## Prompt Based SQL Plugin (Iteration 2)